-

 Entry Requirements

-Applicants should have a minimum of two years’ working experience, along with a primary degree in business, science, engineering or social science.
+Applicants should have a minimum of two years’ post-graduation working experience, along with a primary degree in business, science, engineering or social science.

 Additional Requirements